American Top 40: Billboard magazine

-One solution for the AT40 producers was to air frequent specials (at least three or four times a year) that concentrated on the classic music of the past, such as Rock in the Movies and Top Hits of the Seventies.
-But as Top 40 stations evolved into CHR, they began to avoid syndicated shows like AT40, preferring to stick with their own special niche formats.

-By the early 1990s, many singles, mostly of the rap, heavy metal or grunge genres, reached the chart based on strong sales despite low airplay; several were very long, others were too controversial or risqué for mainstream airplay (for instance, the sexually explicit "Me So Horny" by 2 Live Crew made it to No. 26 on the Hot 100 in 1989).
-These songs would generally only be aired in brief snippets during the show.

-Because of this, American Top 40 switched to the Hot 100 Airplay chart (then known as the Top 40 Radio Monitor).
+In November 1991, American Top 40 switched to the Hot 100 Airplay chart (then known as the Top 40 Radio Monitor).
 These songs generally scored much higher radio airplay, and some were not even released as singles (such as "Steel Bars" by Michael Bolton).
 During this time, a few songs made very high debuts, including two that almost debuted in the No. 1 spot: "I'll Be There" by Mariah Carey, which entered at No. 4, and "Erotica" by Madonna, which entered at No. 2.

 In January 1993, American Top 40 switched charts again, this time to the Billboard Top 40 Mainstream chart.
 This chart had more mainstream hits but fewer urban, dance and rap songs.